digitalTraceData/digitalTraceData.github.io/project.md

   - **Measurement:** For each key concept, draw the path: **concept → observable behaviour or content → recorded digital trace → scraped or donated data → processed variable**.
 At each step, what could distort the measurement?
   - **Evaluation:** Which errors most threaten your conclusions, and how could you assess or reduce them?
 - Finish assessing the errors in the data, ideally by comparing the data with other sources of information (e.g. representative surveys).
 - Submit a short report (<1,000 words excluding references and potential figures) in week 5 (see weekly schedule).
 The link for handing in the report can be found on the course’s homepage.
+The report should include links to the conversation or conversations with GenAI and briefly identify where using GenAI resulted in cognitive offloading and where and how GenAI supported learning.

 Grading:
 - Process: 30%.
 This is the course-wide individual process grade described above.